The Music Modernization Act and the Mechanical Licensing Collective (MLC)

 And lastly, the MMA codifies the long-practice of “Letters of Direction (LOD),” which enables songwriters to spit royalties among “creative participants.”
 This enables the MLC to also distribute digital royalties among various partners.

-The Music Modernization Act (MMA) is set to go into effect January 1, 2021.
-So what can you do to get ready?
-Get organized.
+The Music Modernization Act (MMA) went into effect January 1, 2021.
+So now it’s time to: Get organized.
 Get registered.
 Get paid.

 - Get organized.
 Regardless of where you are in your music career, you’re going to want to get organized.
 This means determining who owns what and who will get paid.
 For some artists, it might just be you, the songwriter.
 But for others, there might be discussions that need to be had to make sure all creative partners are included.
 The use of LODs might be necessary.Next is to upload your songs into the MLC system, which may be a one-day project or a multi-day nightmare.
 Either way, you can’t get paid, if you don’t do the leg-work of adding your musical works into their system.